Barossa Valley and The Wines of South Australia

 Riverland

-By volume, The Riverland GI produces a whopping majority of wine from South Australia.
-Most of the grapes grown in Riverland go into the most affordable wine labels.
-Despite the lack of pretense to Riverland (it’s basically a large flat farming community) the wines can be quite delicious for the price.
-The better wines from the area are the reds (including Shiraz and Cabernet), and while a wealth of Chardonnay is planted in Riverland, most are quite big-boned, and very low in natural acid.
+By volume, the Riverland GI produces a whopping majority of wine from South Australia.
+Most grapes that grow in Riverland go into the most affordable wine labels.
+Despite the lack of pretense to Riverland (it’s basically a large flat farming community), the wines can be pretty delicious for the price.
+The better wines from the area are the reds (including Shiraz and Cabernet), and while a wealth of Chardonnay is planted in Riverland, most are quite big-boned and very low in natural acid.

 Southern Flinders Ranges